apache/distributedlog/docs/design/main.rst

 between log stream name and its corresponding log stream owner.
 If the stream is not cached yet, the client will use consistent hashing based
 `routing service` to compute a candidate write proxy (step 1.1) and then send the write request to this candidate write proxy (step 1.2).
 If it already owns the log stream or it could successfully claim the ownership, it would satisfy the write request and respond back to the client (step 1.3).
-If it can’t claim the ownership, it then send the response back to the client to ask it redirect to the right owner (1.4).
+If it can't claim the ownership, it then send the response back to the client to ask it redirect to the right owner (1.4).
 All succeed write requests will keep the local ownership cache up-to-date, which help avoiding the subsequent requests being redirected.

 Streaming Reads